CanDIG/candig.github.io/_posts/2022-04-22-differential-privacy-federated-learning.md

 Federated learning has many applications, from the protection of healthcare data to typing models in smartphones.
 Particularly in the healthcare context, it avoids the centralization of data and thus allows the data to remain with the federation client.
 This is especially helpful as provinces have different laws concerning the transport of data.

 There is one particular shortcoming to consider for federated learning.
 When training a model on a dataset, there are many times when the model can remember specific data points.
-This typically happens if the model is over-fitted, wherein the actual data can be memorized by the model.
+This is particularly a problem with neural networks, wherein the data points can be memorized by the model.
 The model can then be used to infer the data the model was trained on.
 Differential privacy is commonly used to remedy this situation.

 ## Differential Privacy
 Differential privacy is a rigorous mathematical definition of privacy.
 It ensures against the inference of private information from the trained model.
 It relies on noise injection to ensure that an attacker cannot infer information about the victims of the attack.
-It ensures that an individual's data in a dataset cannot be extracted from the output of the algorithm.
+It ensures that an individual's data in a dataset cannot be obtained from the final model.
 The formal definition of differential privacy is:

  <figure style="margin-bottom: 1em; margin-top: 1em;">